-The SPDSS_GW_database has queries programmed to initiate through the database's Main Switchboard.
+The SPDSS_GW_database has queries that have been programmed to initiate through the database's Main Switchboard.
 These queries are used to create tables for exporting out of the database for model processing in the SPDSS_GW_Geodatabase.
 When the database is opened the Main Switchboard opens automatically.
 It can also be accessed under Forms.